What is a cPanel backup?

 - Save the file to disk.

-Note: To download any previously stored backups, click on the ‘Generate/Download a Full Backup’ link, and click on any backup that is listed.
+Note: To download any previously stored backups, click on the ‘Download A Full Account Backup’ link, and click on any backup that is listed.

 How do I restore my cPanel backup?